 After your basics and base have been cooked through, per the instructions above, you can start to add water and stir.
 How much water depends on how thick you want your soup to be.
 I usually add it little by little, adjusting and tasting along the way.

 Your basics will have some veggies, but you’ll want to add more.
 There aren’t a lot of rules for this, really.
 You can use just about whatever you have in your pantry, fridge, and freezer.

 Tomato-based soups is a way for me to quickly use any vegetables that are on the brink of going bad.

 Just keep in mind the cooking time for each vegetable.
 Frozen vegetables are often already cooked.
 So you can add them towards the end.

 Foods that take a little longer to cook through include raw potatoes, fresh carrots, uncooked lentils, and pasta.

 It’s best to add the foods that cook the longest first, then add the fast-cooking ingredients towards the end, so they don’t become mushy.

-My go-to vegetables for a tomato-base stew or soup include: potatoes, corn, carrots, beans, and a leafy green.
+My go-to vegetables for a tomato-based stew or soup include potatoes, corn, carrots, beans, and leafy green.